retheviper/GrpcChatSample/README.md

-# Compose Multiplatform GRPC Chat Sample Project
+# Compose Multiplatform RPC Chat Sample Project

 ## TL;DR

-This is a sample project that demonstrates how to use Compose Multiplatform with GRPC.
+This is a sample project that demonstrates how to use Compose Multiplatform with RPC.

 Just for fun and learning purposes.